ArcanaFramework/arcana/docs/source/data_model.rst

     xnat_dataset = xnat_store.dataset(id='MYXNATPROJECT')

-For stores that can store datasets with arbitrary tree structures (e.g. file-system directories), the hierarchy of the dataset tree needs to be provided (see :ref:`data_spaces`).
+For stores that support datasets with arbitrary tree structures (e.g. file-system directories), the hierarchy of layers in the data tree needs to be provided (see :ref:`data_spaces`).
-This is specified by providing a list of data frequencies corresponding to layers of the directory tree in descending order.

 .. code-block:: python